 Strong communities where all learn and thrive.

-In fall 2014, more than 2,400 Itasca area youth in grades 7 to 12 added their voices to the work by completing the Youth Voice survey developed and implemented by Search.
+The Core Team aligns action with the Minneapolis-based research organization, Search Institute, and the first Youth Voice survey is developed.
+More than 2,400 Itasca area youth in grades 7 to 12 add their voices to the work by completing the survey.

-Youth shared those perspectives at a community meeting in November 2014.
-More than 200 grassroots community leaders gathered to hear the survey results, think about how the findings could impact their work or personal life, and commit to using the results to strengthen Itasca area communities in their efforts to provide the supports youth need to succeed.
+Youth share their perspectives at a community meeting in November 2014.
+More than 200 grassroots community leaders gather to hear the survey results, think about how the findings could impact their work or personal life, and commit to using the results to strengthen Itasca area communities in their efforts to provide the supports youth need to succeed.

-Since then, groups with all kinds of connections to youth have used the data: Boys and Girls Clubs.
+Groups with all kinds of connections to youth use the data: Boys and Girls Clubs.
 Key Club.
 Boy Scouts.
 Youth sports associations.
 Faith-based programs like Youth for Christ.
 The county juvenile justice system.
 High school social studies teachers.
-Each has wrestled with youth’s candid sharing how they see themselves showing up in, or absent from, the structures of community life.
+Each wrestles with youth’s candid sharing and how they see themselves showing up in, or absent from, the structures of community life.